 American University.
 Through a cooperative program with American University in Washington, D.C., students have an opportunity to study in the nation's capital as a part of the Washington Term Program.
-Students may obtain credit for courses such as Reporting I, Reporting II and Internship, as well as courses in other disciplines.
+Students may complete up to six hours of journalism elective credit and internships, as well as courses in other disciplines.
+The program is restricted to journalism majors and minors.

 SMU-in-London.
-SMU students can earn six credit hours by enrolling in the SMU-in-London Communications program.
+SMU students can earn six credit hours by enrolling in the SMU-in-London communications program.
 Conducted each year during the second session of summer school, the program allows students to study in London, a hub for international communications.
 Courses offered carry three credit hours.
 They do not require prerequisites and are designed to take full advantage of London's importance as an international center.
 Students live in dormitories in London.
 As part of their international experience, students are encouraged to explore the culture and fine arts offerings of London and European countries on their own, as class schedules permit.